hanwenzhang123/front-end-interview/css/README.md

 [[↑] Back to top](#table-of-contents)

-### What are the different ways to visually hide content (and make it available only for screen readers)?

-These techniques are related to accessibility (a11y).

-- `width: 0; height: 0`.
-Make the element not take up any space on the screen at all, resulting in not showing it.
-- `position: absolute; left: -99999px`.
-Position it outside of the screen.
-- `text-indent: -9999px`.
-This only works on text within the `block` elements.
-- Meta tags.
-For example by using Schema.org, RDF, and JSON-LD.
-- WAI-ARIA.
-A W3C technical specification that specifies how to increase the accessibility of web pages.

-Even if WAI-ARIA is the ideal solution, I would go with the `absolute` positioning approach, as it has the least caveats, works for most elements and it's an easy technique.

-[[↑] Back to top](#table-of-contents)

 ### Have you ever used a grid system, and if so, what do you prefer?

 Before Flex became popular (around 2014), the `float`-based grid system was the most reliable because it still has the most browser support among the alternative existing systems (flex, grid).
 Bootstrap was using the `float` approach until Bootstrap 4 which switched to the `flex`-based approach.
 As of writing (2020), `flex` is the recommended approach for building grid systems and has [decent browser support](https://caniuse.com/#search=flex).

 For the adventurous, they can look into [CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/), which uses the shiny new `grid` property; it is even better than `flex` for building grid layouts and will be the de facto way to do so in the future.

-[[↑] Back to top](#table-of-contents)

-### Have you used or implemented media queries or mobile-specific layouts/CSS?

-Yes.
-An example would be transforming a stacked pill navigation into a fixed-bottom tab navigation beyond a certain breakpoint.

 [[↑] Back to top](#table-of-contents)